CS-PCC/CS8_Assignments/assignments/10_15_avl_tree/README.md

 1. Implement three **rotation** non-member functions.
 2. Test implementations by creating more complicated trees in `testB.cpp` file.

+Note: The value in AVL should be unique!

 ## Rotation Functions